redbrick/docs-old/docs/procedures/policies.md

 ## Admin Account Responsibilities

-As an adminisitrator, your normal user account has extra priviliges (namely being in the root group).
+As an adminisitrator, your new local account has extra priviliges (namely being in the root group).
 For this reason, you should not run *any* untrusted or unknown programs or scripts.
 If you must, and source code is available you should check it before running it.
 Compile your own versions of other user's programs you use regularly.
 It is far too easy for other users to trojan your account